 In December 2010, the Public Sector Accounting Board changed the accounting framework required to be followed by Government not-for-profit Organizations.
 Effective for fiscal years beginning on or after January 1, 2012, Government not-for-profit Organizations will be required to select from either (a) the CICA Public Sector Accounting Handbook, including Sections PS 4200 to PS 4270 or, alternatively, (b) the CICA Public Sector Accounting Handbook without Sections PS 4200 to PS 4270.
 Early adoption of these new standards is permitted.
-The Hospital plans to adopt the new accounting standards for Government not-for-profit Organizations for its fiscal year beginning on April 1, 2012.
-The impact of transitioning to this new accounting framework has not been determined at this time.
+The Hospital plans to adopt the new accounting standards for Government not-for-profit Organizations, including Sections PS 4200 to 4270, for its fiscal year beginning on April 1, 2012.
+The Hospital is currently assessing the impact of these changes on its financial statements.